 Read more about loading Vimeo privacy-friendly without placeholder.

-Changing the Google Maps placeholder with FTP
+Changing the to a custom Google Maps placeholder with FTP

 Changing the blocked content notice for all placeholders